What Renters Should Know About Tenant Screening

 Military Referrals and References

-At this point, you’ve probably realized the military world is small, and connections are often made by just a few inquiries.
-Mutual associations are common, and if your homeowner is a military member or veteran, they just might know someone who has worked with you, lived as your neighbor or has been your previous landlord.
+At this point, you've probably realized the military world is small, and a few inquiries can expose connections.
+Mutual associations are common, and if your homeowner is a military member or veteran, they just might know someone who has worked with you, lived as your neighbor, or has been your previous landlord.

 Protected classes are written into the Fair Housing Act (FHA).
 The federally mandated act states,